dpmurraygt/WorldBank/README.md

 All data files are in the /Data Directory.

 All R scripts are containined in /Analysis Directory and called in order from the markdown document "Final.Rmd".

+The readable markdown is available in the CaseStudy.md document.